-For an overview of the work in each Student Practice Organization, time commitment, application process and important dates and deadlines you can read the:
+For an overview of the work in each SPO, time commitment, application process and deadlines read:

 Every fall semester, Student Practice Organizations host information sessions to familiarize new students with their work and application process.
 Most (but not all) SPOs require an application and all SPOs require students to complete a training.
 For the SPOs that do not require an application, the successful completion of the training is sufficient for students to become members.

 Running a Student Practice Organization

 Information for SPO Officers